Licensed Clearing, Settlement and Central Depository Systems

 Investigation & Enforcement

-Bahrain Bourse (BHB) was established as a shareholding company according to Law No. 60 for the year 2010 to replace Bahrain Stock Exchange (BSE) that was established in 1987.
-As 2019 commenced,the bourse has grown in the number of listed securities with 44 equities at a US$21.75 billion market capitalization, 21 bonds (both conventional and Islamic) and Treasury Bills and 17 mutual funds currently listed.
+Bahrain Bourse B.S.C. (c) (‘BHB’) was established as a shareholding company according to Law No. (60) for the year 2010 to replace Bahrain Stock Exchange (‘BSE’) that was established in 1987.
+In 2019, market capitalization of the BHB stood at USD 26.88 billion.
+BHB’s listed securities include 44 equities, 14 bonds (both conventional and Islamic), 34 Treasury Bills, 9 Mutual Funds, and 1 new listing in the Bahrain Investment Market (‘BIM’).

-Trading is carried out through 11 securities brokers active in the market and day-to-day trading takes place through the Automated Trading System (ATS).
+Trading is carried out through 12 licensed members and day-to-day trading takes place through the Automated Trading System (ATS).

-BHC is a fully owned subsidiary of Bahrain Bourse, which was incorporated in Bahrain on 17th July 2017 and licensed by the CBB as a Clearing, Settlement and Central Depository System.
+Bahrain Clear B.S.C. (c) (‘BHC’) is a fully owned subsidiary of BHB, which was incorporated in the Kingdom of Bahrain on 17th July 2017 and licensed by the CBB as a Clearing, Settlement and Central Depository System.
 BHC is engaged in managing the shareholders share book of the listed companies and registering members to the Central Depository System for the purpose of trading as well as providing securities services to the custodian.
 The systems used by BHC are automated which ensure a fast and efficient trading process, ensuring delivery versus payment on a T+2 basis.